isolver/OpenHandWrite/docs/MarkWrite User Guide.md

 -------------

-In situations where the segments that you want to tag are bounded by pen lifts (e.g., if you want to tag sentences and words) then then the following keys make segment selection must quicker (right and left refer to cursor keys).
+In situations where the segments that you want to tag are bounded by pen lifts (e.g., if you want to tag sentences and words) then the following keys make segment selection must quicker (right and left refer to cursor keys).

 Name                    | Description